 What is a gel mask, anyway?
-In case you’re wondering, they’re the kind of mask that’s (unsurprisingly) gel-like in texture.
-Gel masks excel when it comes to restoring hydration in skin - they’re usually packed with moisture-boosting ingredients like Hyaluronic Acid and Panthenol to condition skin.
+In case you’re wondering, they’re the kind of facial mask that’s (unsurprisingly) gel-like in texture.
+Gel mask excels when restoring hydration in the skin - they’re usually packed with moisture-boosting ingredients like Hyaluronic Acid and Panthenol to condition the skin.

 Which Skin Type Is a Gel Beauty Mask Best For?